-Research and development expenses decreased by \$1.2 million approximately \$1.9 million from \$3.2 million \$4.8 million for the six nine months ended June 30, 2022 September 30, 2022, to \$2.0 million \$2.9 million for the six nine months ended June 30, 2023 September 30, 2023.
-The decrease in research and development expense expenses resulted from \$1.5 million of decreased a \$2.0 million decrease in clinical expenses from the DMT310 rosacea study completed and a \$0.3 million decrease in late 2022, non-clinical expenses, offset by \$0.3 million \$0.4 million of increased CMC expenses in preparation for the DMT310 Phase 3 program which is expected to start in the second half of 2023.
+Research and development expenses decreased by approximately \$1.9 million from \$4.8 million for the nine months ended September 30, 2022, to \$2.9 million for the nine months ended September 30, 2023.
+The decrease in research and development expenses resulted from a \$2.0 million decrease in clinical expenses and a \$0.3 million decrease in non-clinical expenses, offset by \$0.4 million of increased CMC expenses in preparation for the DMT310 Phase 3 program. interest rate increases.